How to Prepare for and Manage a Crisis

 The bad news is that we cannot verify your account on Instagram.
-But the good news is that Instagram is now offering details about what it takes to get that blue badge.
+But the good news is that Instagram details what it takes to get that blue badge.
 It's also allowing users to request verification themselves.
-Here's how to do it and why getting verified is worth your time.

-It’s actually very simple to request Instagram verification.
-Before following the instructions below though, make sure you’re logged into the account you want to get verified.
-For example, if you want to get the Instagram badge for your company account, be sure you’re not in your personal account on accident.
+It’s very simple to request Instagram verification.
+Before following the instructions below, ensure you’re logged into the account you want to be verified.
+For example, if you want to get the Instagram badge for your company account, be sure you’re not in your personal account by accident.

 1.Go to your Instagram profile by tapping the icon with your profile picture in the bottom-right corner